josheinhorn/weird-science/README.md

   public override string OnMismatch(T control, T candidate,
     Exception controlException, Exception candidateException) {
-      //Can still use a delegate in addition to custom implementation by calling Base method var baseMsg = base.OnMismatch(control, candidate, controlException,
+      // Can still use delegates in addition to custom implementation
+      // by calling the Base method
+      var baseMsg = base.OnMismatch(control, candidate, controlException,
         candidateException, controlException);
       return string.Format("There was a mismatch: {0}, {1}, {2}, {3}",